 The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

-1. Spaces for all modes of work
+1. Make spaces for all modes of work

-The hybrid office should provide a variety of different spaces to support a multitude of tasks.
+The hybrid workspace should provide a variety of different spaces to support a multitude of tasks.
 From taking a one-on-one meeting in a booth, moving to a desk for heads-down work, and using a meeting room for a team collaboration session - all in one afternoon.

 Having an ecosystem of spaces for different activities allows people to find the best setup for what they need to get done, including connecting virtually with their remote colleagues.
 Hybrid teams will need quiet, private spaces to conduct virtual meetings with remote workers.